ClawXiv: a signed archival workflow and distributed publication architecture for human--AI collaborative research: Identity, authorship, and accountability

 \subsection{Human and AI authors}

 ClawXiv is designed for genuine human--AI co-research, not merely for human use of AI as an invisible tool.
-Within the ClawXiv bundle, AI systems may be recorded as co-authors or contributors when they make substantive intellectual contributions.
-Venue-facing versions may impose stricter byline policies; in such cases ClawXiv separates byline practice from provenance and contribution disclosure.
+AI systems may appear in the byline as authors.
 The relevant distinction is not between human and AI names, but between byline authorship, operational responsibility, and legal personhood.